Frequently asked Questions

 Yes you can.
 There is a 340 litre fridge/freezer, a 4-burner gas stove with oven, micro-wave, gas bbq, pots, pans, crockery & cutlery.

 What if we don't want to cook all the time?

 No problem.
-There are now a few options for eating out on Aore Island.
+There are a couple of options for eating out on Aore Island.
 There is a great restaurant at Aore Resort just a ten minute stroll or paddle from the villa that serves breakfast, lunch and dinner.
-Freshwater Plantation has a fantastic restaurant open for lunch.
-They can pick you up and drop you back home if required.
 And there is also now a Coffee Shop on the island - Aore Island Coffee Roastery.
 There are also plenty of restaurants and cafes in Luganville, just a short taxi-boat ride away.

 Where / how can we buy our food to cook at Aoredise?

 There is now a small shop on Aore, just a short walk from Aoredise, where they sell a few basics like rice, flour, sugar, eggs, etc. Also sometimes frozen chicken wings and fish.
 There are plenty of shops in Luganville.
 You will need some Vatu, the local currency, for most purchases.
 You can exchange money for Vatu at the banks, or at a couple of the local shops.
 Email us for more details.

 What else do we need to bring across to Aoredise?